kwruntime/core/README.md

 Welcome to Deno!
 ```

+Import npm modules in one line using esm.sh
+(Coming soon..., waiting esm.sh add node target)

-Import in one line from any npm module:
+Import any npm module in one line (internally uses yarn)

 ```typescript
 import Express from 'npm://express@4.17.1'